JanssenProject/jans/docs/janssen-server/auth-server/endpoints/client-registration.md

 ### Client Registration endpoint
-The URI to dynamically register a client to a Janssen Auth Server can be found by checking the `registration_endpoint` claim of the OpenID Connect configuration reponse, typically deployed at
+The URI to dynamically register a client to a Janssen Auth Server can be found by checking the `registration_endpoint` claim of the OpenID Connect configuration response, typically deployed at

 ```text
 https://<my.jans.server>/.well-known/openid-configuration